kevinguenther1337/snake-game/README.md

 !
-Uses Pygame!
+Uses Pygame !
 => pip install pygame

 It's a good basic snake game coded in python, added landmines to get greater difficulty.

+Landmines do move around for even more dificulty and randomness.